 Recently, researchers explored that last factor.
 It seems that those who volunteer not only experience less chronic pain, but they have a greater tolerance for pain, in general.
 The study connected three factors: pain, depression, and life purpose.
-Of the 200 women (aged 50 and up) they studied, those who volunteered were almost 10 percent more likely to have a strong sense of purpose, be less depressed and experience less pain.
+Of the 200 women they studied (aged 50 and up), those who volunteered were almost 10 percent more likely to have a strong sense of purpose, be less depressed and experience less pain.

 4. Better social relationships

 Volunteering increases socialization, decreases loneliness, builds self-esteem, and opens us up to awareness of how other people live.
 Volunteering can help us see the world from a broader perspective.
 It’s good for strengthening work teams, and a new Match.com study shows that 80 percent of people who had volunteered in the last year would be more likely to date someone they’d met through volunteering.